Chaitalykundu/Web-Development/01-HTML/1-Basics/01-Introduction/02-Features.md

 # New features of HTML5

-- Video and Audio Features
+- Multimedia Features : video, audio, track
 - Header and Footer (Semantic elements)
 - Input tag kinds have been expanded.
+- New form features: datalist, output, progress
 - Figure and figcaption
 - Placeholders
 - Preload Videos